blazingbhavneek/ner_bert_lstm/README.md

 ## Dataset

+The CoNLL-2003 dataset contains annotated data for three types of named entities: person names, organization names, and locations.
+The dataset is split into training, validation, and test sets.

 The model is trained and evaluated on the corpus given by prof. Tanmoy Chakraborty.
 This dataset has two text files, train.txt and test.txt, with sentences labeled as "I-NP" or "O" where "I-NP" indicates the beginning of a noun phrase and "O" indicates no named entity.

 ## Libraries and Dependencies